jasoncolburne/me/career.md

 ## Wave

-Wave is my current employer.
-At this job, I've learned a lot about distributed computing at scale and I am grateful for the opportunity I've had.
-I have touched nearly every product at the company and I am now in a position where I help guide the engineering organization's efforts to improve our craft.
+At this job, I learned a lot about distributed computing at scale and I am grateful for the opportunity I had.
+I touched nearly every product at the company and was in a position where I helped guide the engineering organization's efforts to improve our craft.

 ### Invoicing Migration